 Transportation is not included in this program.
 We will rely on guest’s vehicles to reach the trailhead.

 Canmore is situated 100km (65miles) west of Calgary on the Trans-Canada Highway.
-It is well served by scheduled bus lines both from Calgary (airport and downtown), Banff (20km west) and points further west.
+It is well served by scheduled bus lines both from Calgary (airport and downtown), Banff (20km west), and points further west.
 Calgary International Airport is well connected to major cities throughout North America and Europe.
 Vehicle rental is available both in Calgary and in Canmore.
 The trailhead for this program is a 2.5 – 3-hour drive from Canmore.

 If you are flying from afar for the program, we suggest that you rent a car for your visit.
-In addition to getting you to the climbing locations, it will allow you to explore our region afterwards.
+In addition to getting you to the climbing locations, it will allow you to explore our region afterward.